influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactRepositoryRef.md

 withKey(key)
 ```

-The config map key.
-Defaults to the value of the "workflows.argoproj.io/default-artifact-repository" annotation.
+"The config map key.
+Defaults to the value of the \"workflows.argoproj.io/default-artifact-repository\" annotation."